I’ve often explained projected expenses on the blog; however, even these are unrelated to a budget list.

 - Date nights

-- Lawyer or paralegal fees (if you know that you will have these expenses work them in your budget otherwise your emergency savings may have to take the expenses).
+- Lawyer or paralegal fees (if you know that you will have these expenses work them in your budget; otherwise, your emergency savings may have to take the costs).

 - Immunization costs for travelling

 - Translation fees for documents for a passport (if needed)